Skip to main content

 }

-Now that data is flowing, you can decide what to do with the Graylog data, e.g., ingest data into a running Tenzir node by appending import:
+Now that data is flowing, you can decide what to do with the Graylog data, e.g., make available the data on an topic using publish:

 read_gelf